 — Mitchell Hashimoto (@mitchellh) July 22, 2021

 Remember, it will always be part of your legacy.
+SaaS lasts a really, really long time.
 Embrace the good in it.

 Finally, money may be on your mind.
 You may want to sell your stock.
 Or you may want to insist on staying on the board to maintain “control”.
 It’s time to also let all that go, too.